🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 In reality, you're in their natural habitat.
 They're just going about doing what nature intended them to do in order to survive.
 So it's really up to you, as the evolved species, to outsmart and keep them from coming near your precious boat.

-There are a number of ways to do this, from preventative measure to hiring a professional if need be, but here's a breakdown of deterrents and repellents to keep squirrels, mice, and other critters at bay and out of your boat.
+There are several ways to do this, from preventative measures to hiring a professional if need be, but here's a breakdown of deterrents and repellents to keep squirrels, mice, and other critters at bay and out of your boat.

 The 6 Most Effective, Preventative Pest Control Tips for Boaters

-The best thing you can do when it comes to boat pest control and critter-proofing your craft is to take preventative measures.
+The best thing you can do for boat pest control and critter-proofing your craft is to take preventative measures.
 Pick up food when it falls and clean up sugary soda or juice spills as soon as they happen.

 Give your carpet or vinyl flooring a good cleaning with boat soap, a hose and a scrub brush, maybe even a pressure washing, at the end of every season as part of your winterization steps.
 Last but not least, invest in a boat cover and support poles